ssMaritime.com & ssMaritime.net

 Three captains currently operate the MS Pasabahce and these are: Captain Yasar Cakır, Captain Nuri Lor and Captain Askı Gulactı.
 Captains Yasar Cakır and Nuri Lor were both captains of the other famous Istanbul ferry the MS Fenerbahve.
 However they moved to MS Pasabahce after Captain Cemalettin Hıra retired.

-This remarkable 57 year old MS Pasabahce is the oldest, largest and apparently the fastest ferry still in operation in Istanbul, but she is in danger due to her age of being sold in the near future for scrap, and there are many who would like to see her survive and hope to find her buyer who could giver a new and an extended future in Istanbul for she has so much to offer this and future generations.
-For why should we destroy all of our maritime history when there is so little fine Turkish maritime history left!
-The truth is that today Turkey has only one genuine classic passenger liner left the superb German 1955 built MV Akdeniz and then there is the 57 year old ferry the MS Pasabahce.
-Thus, let us try and retain her for our future generations to enjoy before the beauty of Turkish maritime history is gone forever.
+Now in 2014, this remarkable 62 year old MS Pasabahce is the oldest, largest and apparently the fastest ferry which I believe is still in operation on the Bosphorus, but she is in danger due to her age of being sold in the near future for scrap, and there are many who would like to see her survive and hope to find her buyer who could giver a new and an extended future in Istanbul for she has so much to offer this and future generations.
+For why should we destroy all of our maritime history when there is so little superb classic Turkish maritime history left!
+The truth is that today Turkey has only one genuine classic passenger liner left, being the superb 1955 German built MV Akdeniz, and then there is the Grand Old Dame of the Bosphorus, the proud MS Pasabahce.
+Thus, let us try and retain her for our future generations to enjoy before this beauty of Turkish maritime history is gone forever.
+Rolex Replica Watches

-Now is the time to get together and start thinking of saving the MS Pasabahce and the MV Akdeniz in order that both may proudly make a statement in the future about the days of excellence of Turkish maritime history!
+Now is the time to get together and start thinking of saving the MS Pasabahce as well as the MV Akdeniz in order that both may proudly make a statement in the future about the days of excellence of Turkish maritime history!

 Reuben Goossens